dotnet/csharplang/proposals/required-members.md

 Overrides are allowed to mark a member `required` where it was not `required` in the base type.
 A member so-marked is added to the required members list of the derived type.

 Types are allowed to override required virtual properties.
-This means that if the base virtual property has storage, and the dervied type tries to access the base implementation of that property, they could observe uninitialized storage.
+This means that if the base virtual property has storage, and the derived type tries to access the base implementation of that property, they could observe uninitialized storage.
 This is a general C# anti-pattern, and we don't think that this proposal should attempt to address it.